RQuicho/Node_Express_2/conceptual.md

 - What are some ways to decide which code to test?

+  - If you are building an API, test all the routes to make sure they perform as intended
+  - Test for errors that can break your code
+  - Make sure databases are being used properly (inserting data and getting data)
+  - Functionality: application should work as intended
+  - Test for edge cases

 - What does `RETURNING` do in SQL?
 When would you use it?

+  - the RETURNING clause is used to return data that was inserted, updated, or deleted
+  - you can use this clause if you want data based on the statement you typed in SQL
+  - used when you need to get specific data after a data modification without making another query

 - What are some differences between Web Sockets and HTTP?

+  - Websockets: tiny and stateful.
+They can stay connected.
+Tells the browser that something has changed.
+Client and server can send data to each other independently.
+  - HTTP: wordy and heavy protocol.
+Lots of info in headers.
+HTTP is stateless (asks for answer, gets answer, hang up connection).

 - Did you prefer using Flask over Express?
 Why or why not (there is no right answer here --- we want to see how you think about technology)?
+  - I like writing code in python, so using flask was good.
+Having a larger application in flask can be a lot though.
+I had to use blueprints to organize my code because it felt cluttered.
+I think javascritp is okay but necessary to learn.
+I might like express over flask because it seems more modular.